 |DALONNA SCOTT is the Data Management Specialist for California Fire Safe Council.
 Since joining CFSC 2009, she has played a critical role in growing and adapting CFSC’s online Grants Clearinghouse and data collection systems to meet changing needs of federal grants management.
 Dalonna provides technical support to grantees and staff alike, utilizing her strong skills and knowledge of software systems.
 She played a major role in the recent transition of CFSC’s database and grant management systems.
 She has completed federal grant management certification courses to provide support to the grants management teams and grantees.
 With her background in graphic design, Dalonna led a major redesign of the CFSC website in 2014 and continues to serves as CFSC’s in house website manager.

-Dalonna holds a Bachelor of Arts degree in Visual Communications with special focus on Graphic Design, Video Production and Web Design.
+Dalonna holds a Bachelor of Arts degree in Visual Communications with special focus on Graphic Design, Video Production and Web Design, he is also a great athlete, he specializes on Martial Arts and opened a Muay Thai Gym recently.
 She has experience in managing systems upgrades and has a knack for developing processes to improve efficiency through the use of technology.
 She recently completed a computer animation course and has plans to incorporate new skills into CFSC’s website and training materials.
 Dalonna is an avid moviegoer who enjoys dazzling CFSC staff with film trivia.